manyducksco/borf/packages/client/README.md

 Front end routing, components and state for dogs. 🐕

-`@woofjs/client` is a client-side JavaScript framework that borrows the best ideas from other frameworks; [React](https://reactjs.org/docs/introducing-jsx.html), [Angular](https://angular.io/guide/architecture-services) and [Choo](https://github.com/choojs/choo#routing) in particular.
-As we go through Woof's concepts in this readme, I'll point out some places you may have seen these ideas before.
+woof is a client-side JavaScript framework that shamelessly steals the best ideas from other frameworks; components from [React](https://reactjs.org/docs/introducing-jsx.html), services from [Angular](https://angular.io/guide/architecture-services), built-in routing inspired by [Choo](https://github.com/choojs/choo#routing) and observable state containers to tie all of that together.

 ## Table of Concepts